nualagr/dargan-health-foods/README.md

 for each page as they will appear on mobile, tablet and desktop devices.
 Main content areas on each page were designed for functionality and consistency.

-To cater to for increasing number of consumers shopping from mobile devices, the site uses responsive web design.
+To cater for the increasing number of consumers shopping from mobile devices, the site uses responsive web design.
 Dargan Health Foods was designed with a mobile-first design philosophy, beginning with the product design from the mobile end, which has more restrictions and